 If a court issues an order granting a grandparent companionship rights with a child and the parent(s) refuse(s) to comply with the order, the grandparent may petition the court to hold that parent in contempt of court, which could subject the parent to a term of incarceration, a fine, or both, and to pay the court costs and any attorney fees incurred as a result of the prosecution of the contempt motion.

-Plymale and Dingus offers more than 20 years of successful experience working through these types of difficult issues to protect the rights of Ohio grandparents and to ensure that they get to see and spend time with their grandchildren.
+Plymale & Dingus offers more than 20 years of successful experience working through these types of difficult issues to protect the rights of Ohio grandparents and to ensure that they get to see and spend time with their grandchildren.
 You want and deserve access to your grandchild, and we are prepared to help.
-Please call us at (614) 542-0220, or contact us to schedule an appointment to come in to discuss your situation.
+Please call us at (614) 542-0220 or contact us to schedule an appointment to come in and discuss your situation.